Temperature & Humidity Logger - Ethernet

 4. Another window will appear

-5. Under the "File System" heading, drop down the menu and choose the "FAT32" option
+5. Under the "File System" heading, drop down the menu and choose the option, if running Windows XP.
+Choose "FAT" if running Windows 7 or 8.

 6. Then click on the start at the bottom of the window